JieGroup/GenAI/docs/source/training/index.md

         return out
 ```

 > Unlike **batch normalization**, which normalizes across the batch dimension, **layer normalization** normalizes across the features of each individual token in a sequence.
 It works independently for each token without relying on the batch statistics.
-It is applied at every transformer layer to stabilize training by keeping activations within a consistent range.
+It is applied at every transformer layer to stabilize training by keeping token representations within a consistent range.